-- a) Understand the role of sourcing in logistics and supply chain management, and its impact on overall business performance. - b) Analyze and evaluate sourcing strategies and decisions, including make-or-buy, insourcing vs. outsourcing, and supplier selection criteria. - c) Develop effective supplier relationship management skills, including negotiation, communication, and collaboration. - d) Apply sourcing best practices, including risk management, sustainability, and ethical sourcing. - e) Evaluate the impact of technology and innovation on sourcing, and apply relevant tools and techniques to optimize sourcing processes and outcomes.
+c) Develop effective supplier relationship management skills, including negotiation, communication, and collaboration.

-Name of The Program: Bachelor of Business Administration Course Code: BBA 6.6(A) Vocational Name of the Course: Goods and Services Tax
+d) Apply sourcing best practices, including risk management, sustainability, and ethical sourcing.e) Evaluate the impact of technology and innovation on sourcing, and apply relevant tools and techniques to optimize sourcing processes and outcomes.

-Course Credits No. of hours per week Total No. of Teaching hours 4 Credits (3+0+2) 4 hours 56 hours
+Name of The Program: Bachelor of Business Administration Course Code: BBA 6.6(A) Vocational Name of the Course: Goods and Services Tax a) Understand the basics of taxation, including the meaning and types of taxes, and the differences between direct and indirect taxation.

-Pedagogy: Classroom lectures, tutorials, Group discussion, Seminar, Case studies & field work etc.,
+Course Credits No. of hours per week Total No. of Teaching hours 4 Credits (3+0+2) 4 hours 56 hours Pedagogy: Classroom le etc., ctures, tutorials, Group discussion, Seminar, Case stu udies & field work b) Analyze the history of indirect taxation in India and the structure of the Indian taxation system.